canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-monitoring.md

 traefik:traefik-route               grafana:ingress              traefik_route          regular
 ```

-At this point, the observability stack has been deployed, but Charmed Spark is not yet wired up to it.
+At this point, the observability stack has been deployed, but Charmed Apache Spark is not yet wired up to it.
 Generally, Prometheus collects metrics of services by regularly scraping dedicated endpoints.
 However, Spark jobs can be ephemeral processes that may not last so long, and are not really appropriate to be scraped.
 Moreover, the IPs/hostnames of pods are likely to change between runs, therefore requiring a more complex self-discoverable automation.
-For these reasons, we opted to have jobs run with Charmed Spark push metrics (rather than having Prometheus pulling them) to a dedicated service, called Prometheus Pushgateway, that caches the metrics and exposes them to Prometheus for regular scraping, even when the Spark job has finished.
-Therefore, to wire Spark jobs up with the observability stack, we need to deploy a Prometheus Pushgateway and then add Spark configuration parameters to be able to connect to it.
+For these reasons, we opted to have jobs run with Charmed Apache Spark push metrics (rather than having Prometheus pulling them) to a dedicated service, called Prometheus Pushgateway, that caches the metrics and exposes them to Prometheus for regular scraping, even when the Spark job has finished.
+Therefore, to wire Spark jobs up with the observability stack, we need to deploy a Prometheus Pushgateway and then add Apache Spark configuration parameters to be able to connect to it.
 The Prometheus Pushgateway in turn will then be integrated with Prometheus.
 Let's deploy the `prometheus-pushgateway-k8s` charm and integrate it with the `prometheus` charm.

 ```bash
 juju deploy prometheus-pushgateway-k8s --channel edge